 Apple Faces Patent Infringement Suit Over Siri

-Apple was hit with patent infringement lawsuit (read it below) over Siri, the Cupertino, California company’s computer voice search-and-speak technology inside newer iPhones, iPads and iPod Touch devices.
+Apple was hit with a patent infringement lawsuit (read it below) over Siri, the Cupertino, California company’s computer voice search-and-speak technology inside newer iPhones, iPads and iPod Touch devices.
 The twist in this case, however, is that patent holder Rensselaer Polytechnic Institute isn’t the one suing.

-Instead, the plaintiff is Dynamic Advances, LLC, Tyler, Texas-based company created last year by patent monetizer Erich Spangenberg.
+Instead, the plaintiff is Dynamic Advances, LLC, a Tyler, Texas-based company created last year by patent monetizer Erich Spangenberg.
 The LLC’smembers and officers include the Spangenberg Family Foundation and Techdev Holdings.

 Spangenberg is known for his ‘sue first, ask questions later’ approach to patent litigation.